 Acorn Squash Pie

-I don’t know about you but I feel like the fall and winter seasons are all about squashes and pie.
-I recently had some leftover pureed acorn squash from the a soup I made and pie crust from the apple pie I made the week before, so I decided to give acorn squash pie a try!
-It was deliciously delicate, sweet and even relatively healthy, and the coconut whipped cream put it over the top.
+I don’t know about you, but I feel like fall and winter are all about squashes and pie.
+I recently had some leftover pureed acorn squash from a soup I made, and some pie crust from the apple pie I made the week before, so I decided to give acorn squash pie a try!
+It was deliciously delicate, sweet, and even relatively healthy, and the coconut whipped cream put it over the top!

 - Prep Time: 1 hour